dimsth/AQuicMeasurement/cert/README.md

 # Documentation for Certificate

-To run the microsoft sample you need to create a key and a certificate for TLS.
+To run the microsoft sample you need to create a key and a certificate for the server.

 ## To create